lmullen/lincolnmullen.com/source/_posts/2012-08-24-what-augustine-really-said-about-rape.markdown

-In this [article][] Professor Burrus and the other authors argue in part that Rep. Todd Akin's remarks about 'legitimate rape' have a precedent in the thought of Augustine of Hippo, which further discredits Akin (if someone whose arguments about rape are so reprehensible could have any less legitimacy).
+In this [article][] Professor Burrus and the other authors argue in part that Rep. Todd Akin's remarks about 'legitimate rape' have a precedent in the thought of Augustine of Hippo, which further discredits Akin (if Akin could have any less legitimacy).
 The question is whether what Augustine 'does is essentially to blame the victim nonetheless, much as Akin seems to do.'
 Regrettably, Professor Burrus seriously misrepresents Augustine's argument in [*City of God*][].

 <!--more-->